MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/journal.md

 ---
 # Journal management

- `Journal` contains information about metadata operations that are done on the Kusto database.
+ `Journal` contains information about metadata operations that are done on the Azure Data Explorer database.

 The metadata operations can result from a control command that a user executed, or internal control commands that the system executed, such as drop extents by retention.